upbound/docs/content/providers/provider-azure/authentication.md

 Now, your Kubernetes cluster can communicate with Azure securely with the generic secret.

-## System-Assigned Managed Identity
+## System-assigned managed identity

-Another method for authentication is using a System-Assigned Managed Identity.
+Another method for authentication is using a system-assigned managed identity.
-The System-Assigned Managed Identity allows you to associate the provider with your
+The system-assigned managed identity allows you to associate the provider with your
 AKS cluster automatically without manually managing credentials.

-### Create a System-Assigned Managed Identity
+### Create a system-assigned managed identity

-A System-Assigned Managed Identity is automatically created when you create an AKS cluster.
-This section will detail creating a new cluster.
+A system-assigned managed identity is automatically created when you create an AKS cluster.
+This section covers creating a new identity in a new cluster.

 Create a resource group.